 There is no need to ask if you “can you have multiple merchant accounts?”
 Instead, a better question to ask is if multiple merchant accounts are really necessary.

-Having multiple accounts allows merchants to mitigate risk, streamline transactions and cut costs.
+Having multiple accounts allows merchants to mitigate risk, accept payments in multiple currencies, streamline transactions and cut costs.
 But maintaining multiple accounts comes with some risks.

 Having more accounts involves more work.
 There are simply more customers and transactions to keep track of, so vigilance is a must.

 Having more accounts means usually means more payment gateways unless you are processing with SecureGlobalPay and our Multi MID platform.
 Running transactions through merchant accounts simultaneously also means monitoring multiple accounts for fraud and chargebacks.
 Make sure you have the right infrastructure and tools in place to do this.